 XOR Function in Excel

 Logical formulas rule the most in excel functions.
-One or other way we need to use logical functions in excel.
+Of other ways, we need to use logical functions in excel.
 We all must have used IF, AND, OR conditions in combinations.
-But we have not seen much of other underutilized excel function “XOR”.
+But we have not seen much of other underutilized excel function “XOR.”

-If you have already used OR function then XOR function becomes easy.
-OR function returns TRUE if any one of the provided logical tests is satisfied and if all of the provided logical tests are not satisfied then only it gives FALSE as the result.
-More importantly, if all the provided logical tests are satisfied then we get TRUE only.
-However, XOR is slightly different here, if all the provided logical tests are satisfied then we will get FALSE.
+If you have already used the OR function in excel, then the XOR function becomes easy.
+OR function returns TRUE if any one of the provided logical tests is satisfied and if all of the provided logical tests are not satisfied, then only it gives FALSE as a result.
+More importantly, if all the provided logical tests are satisfied, then we get TRUE only.
+However, XOR is slightly different here.
+If all the provided logical tests are satisfied, then we will get FALSE.

 - Logical 1: what is the first logical test?

 - Logical 2: what is the second logical test?

 Like this, we can apply 256 logical tests.
 Since it is the same syntax as the other two logical excel functions don’t require any special explanations.
 Now we will move to examples of XOR function.

 Examples to use XOR Function in Excel